NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer

 SportsLine's NFL DFS optimizer has revealed its top value picks for Sunday daily fantasy football in Week 11

 Eleven more NFL games are set for Sunday afternoon either in the 1 p.m.
 ET or 4:05/4:25 p.m.
 ET window, and those matchups comprise the main slate for NFL DFS sites like FanDuel and DraftKings.
-One of the early kickoffs -- Bengals vs. Steelers-- has the highest over/under (49.5) for the week, so that game should be a focus for NFL daily Fantasy players with big names like Josh Allen, Ja'Marr Chase and James Cook in action.
+One of the early kickoffs -- Bengals vs. Steelers-- has the highest over/under (49.5) for the week, so that game should be a focus for NFL daily Fantasy players with big names like Aaron Rodgers, Ja'Marr Chase and D.K.
+Metcalf in action.
 Other big names expected to be playing on the main slate include Justin Herbert, Bijan Robinson and Christian McCaffrey.
 Lamar Jackson (knee) missed practice on Wednesday, but returned Thursday and Friday and carries no injury designation, clearing him to be part of the player pool as well.

 How should they factor into your NFL DFS picks this week, and who are the sleepers in the NFL DFS player pool that can help differentiate your lineups?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.